 History & Contributions

-Thrun Law Firm provides legal services to public school districts throughout Michigan.
-Our history and background best illustrate what sets us apart from other law firms that practice school law.
+Thrun Law Firm provides legal services to public school districts and municipalities throughout Michigan.
+Our history and background best illustrate what sets us apart from other law firms that practice law in the public sector.
 It is the firm’s history of almost exclusively representing school districts for over 50 years that benefits our school clients through effective and efficient legal representation, comprehensive and knowledgeable legal analysis of issues facing public education, and fair and cost-effective billing practices.

 Robert M. Thrun joined the firm in 1959.
 He collaborated with his father to draft the Community College Act of 1966.
 This legislation established the system of community colleges in Michigan.
 Together with Jim Maatsch and Tom Nordberg, Robert Thrun continued his parents' legacy in developing the firm’s state-wide reputation for being the premier school law firm, unmatched in its expertise of education law.
 Robert Thrun retired from the firm as of December 31, 2008, consummating an accomplished career in law that spanned half a century.

 The firm's attorneys provided technical advice to the Governor and the Michigan Legislature on amendments to the Public Employment Relations Act.
 In 1996, the firm devoted a substantial amount of its resources to provide technical advice to the Legislature when it made significant revisions to the School Code.
 This service was provided at no cost to the school districts or the Legislature.
 In addition, Jim Maatsch previously served as President of the National Council of School Attorneys.
-Kevin Harty, Michele Eaddy, Lisa Swem, and Christopher Iamarino served as President of the Michigan Council of School Attorneys in 1996-97, 1998-99, 2003-04, and 2010-11, respectively.
+Kevin Harty, Michele Eaddy, Lisa Swem, Christopher Iamarino, and Katherine Wolf Broaddus served as President of the Michigan Council of School Attorneys in 1996-97, 1998-99, 2003-04, 2010-11, and 2013-14, respectively.

 While the firm’s history is important for defining who we are as a law firm, it also demonstrates that this firm continues to set the standard for legal representation of Michigan districts.